visioninhope/marsha/docs/peertube-runner.md

 #### Upload ended

 In the AWS pipeline, the client uploads a file on a source s3 bucket, then once the upload ended, it triggers a lambda function that will transcode the video and uploads the result in the destination s3 bucket.
-At every step, it call the marsha backend to update the video object.
-In the Peertube pipeline, we don't use AWS to transcode the video, and we can't update the video object to  know if the upload ended or not.
-So, we created an `upload-ended` endpoint that will update the video object and launch the peertube transcode pipeline.
+At every step, it call Marsha backend to update the video object.
+In Peertube pipeline, we don't use AWS to transcode the video, and we can't update the video object to  know if the upload ended or not.
+So, we created an `upload-ended` endpoint that will update the video object and trigger the peertube transcode pipeline.

 #### Transcode ended